-Proposed collection title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery, 0925-0653, Expiration Date 4/30/2018, EXTENSION, National Institutes of Health (NIH), National Institute of Nursing Research (NINR).
+Proposed Collection Title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery, 0925-EXTENSION, exp., date 5/31/2021, National Institutes of Health (NIH).

-Need and Use of Information Collection: There are no changes being requested for this submission.
-The information collection activity will continue to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
-By qualitative feedback we mean information that provides useful insights on perceptions and opinions, but are not statistical surveys that yield quantitative results that can be generalized to the population of study.
-This feedback will provide insights into customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
-These collections will allow for ongoing, collaborative and actionable communications between the Agency and its customers and stakeholders.
+Need and Use of Information Collection: We are not requesting changes for this submission.
+The proposed information collection provides a means to garner qualitative customer and stakeholder feedback in an efficient, timely manner, in accordance with the Administration's commitment to improving service delivery.
+By qualitative feedback we mean information that provides useful insights on perceptions and opinions.
+This information, however, is not statistical surveys that yield quantitative results, which can be generalized to the population of study.
+This feedback will provide information about the NIH's customer or stakeholder perceptions, experiences, and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training, or changes in operations might improve delivery of products or services.
+These collections will allow for ongoing, collaborative, and actionable communications between the NIH and its customers and stakeholders.
 It will also allow feedback to contribute directly to the improvement of program management.

-Improving agency programs requires ongoing assessment of service delivery, by which we mean systematic review of the operation of a program compared to a set of explicit or implicit standards, as a means of contributing to the continuous improvement of the program.
-The Agency will collect, analyze, and interpret information gathered through this generic clearance to identify strengths and weaknesses of current services and make improvements in service delivery based on feedback.
 The solicitation of feedback will target areas such as: Timeliness, appropriateness, accuracy of information, courtesy, efficiency of service delivery, and resolution of issues with service delivery.
 Responses will be assessed to plan and inform efforts to improve or maintain the quality of service offered to the public.
-If this information is not collected, vital feedback from customers and stakeholders on the Agency's services will be unavailable.
+If this information is not collected, vital feedback from customers and stakeholders on the NIH's services will be unavailable.

-NINR will only submit a collection for approval under this generic clearance if it meets the following conditions:
+The NIH will only submit a collection for approval under this generic clearance if it meets the following:

 - The collections are voluntary;